Amy Perez: Career

 Perez' earliest big-time gig was co-hosting the noontime variety programs Family Kuarta o Kahon (1986–1990), Eat Bulaga!
 (1989–1995), Sa Linggo nAPO Sila (1990–1995), 'Sang Linggo nAPO Sila (1995–1998), and Magandang Tanghali Bayan from 1998 until she left in 2002.
 After two years of absence from variety shows, she was chosen to be one of the hosts for the morning talk-variety show M.R.S.

 As an actress, Perez portrayed diverse roles in both television and film.
 Notable performances include her role as Anne in Anak ni Baby Ama and appearances in Flavor of the Month alongside Joey Marquez and Alma Moreno.
 These films showcased her comedic talent, earning her recognition.
 Perez received critical acclaim for her portrayal of Helen in the Robin Padilla-starrer Sa Diyos Lang Ako Susuko.
 She also featured in Petrang Kabayo 2: Ang Ganda-Ganda Ko, Palibhasa Lalake, Ipagpatawad Mo, Tigasin, and Pera o Bayong (Not da TV).

 On the television front, Perez took on roles in dramas such as Sa Dulo ng Walang Hanggan (Mirriam), Habang Kapiling Ka (Divine Ogata), and Ikaw sa Puso Ko in 2004.
 She also appeared in two episodes of Komiks in 2006: Alpha Omega Girl and Agua Bendita.
 Additionally, she starred in the horror flick Matakot Ka sa Karma, directed by Jose Javier Reyes, playing the role of Myrna in the segment entitled Kama.

 Her television appearances extended to Love Spell in 2007, where she featured in the episode Shoes ko po, Shoes ko Day! and I've Fallen for You, portraying the character Ninang Beth.
 In 2019, Perez became the celebrity endorser for Belo Medical Clinic.

 Personal life

 Perez and musician Brix Ferraris share a son named Adi.
 She is also a cousin of veteran actress Lorna Tolentino.
 Despite filing for annulment from Ferraris, her request was denied by the Supreme Court.
+However, their marriage was annulled in October 2014.
 Subsequently, Perez entered into a relationship with radio host Carlo Castillo, with whom she has a son, Kyle born in 2008.
 In 2012, she confirmed her pregnancy, expecting her second child, Seyah with Castillo, and announced a one-year leave from Face to Face..
-Perez and Castillo married in 2014.
+Perez and Castillo married on November 12, 2014.